 Looking to do a PhD in Design?

-Current and past PhD research projects show the diversity of design research we support.
+The OU Design Group has a broad range of research interests.
 If you are interested in doing a PhD at OU Design, please contact the relevant member of the design academic staff to discuss your initial research ideas.
 This ensures that we can support you in your application and make links to the Design group’s current research scope and expertise.

 Funded part-time and full-time doctoral studentships are available.
 This is a very competitive process and we advise potential applicants to discuss their project ideas in advance with their potential supervisor.
 OU design studentships are currently available through the AHRC Doctoral Training programme (2019-2023), the Open-Oxford-Cambridge (OOC) consortium.
-Eligibility criteria and the application process are described on the OOC link and it is advisable to hold a Masters degree or equivalent.
+Eligibility criteria for funded studentships are described on the OOC website.

 For further information on doing a PhD in Design at the Open University, contact Dr Emma Dewberry